CumulusNetworks/docs/content/guides/Data-Center-Network-Automation-Quick-Start-Guide/Automation-with-Cumulus-Linux.md

 Ansible modules are in Beta as of the publication of this guide.
 The various modules available as of the publication of this guide are:
 {{%/notice%}}

 - The **CLI** is a wrapper around the nv command line tool with added templating and automated dialog prompting.
-You can find more information here.
+You can find more information {{<exlink url="https://gitlab.com/nvidia-networking/systems-engineering/nvue/-/tree/main" text="here">}}.
 - The **REST API** enables you to send and retrieve NVUE configuration.
 - **Object specific modules** are designed to work with the individual network objects and support various parameters that allow you to interact with them as required.
 The various modules supported include bridge, router, interface, evpn, mlag, system, vrf, and vxlan.
-These are available for download here, with instructions for usage here.
+These are available for download {{<exlink url="https://gitlab.com/nvidia-networking/systems-engineering/nvue/-/tree/develop?ref_type=heads" text="here">}}, with instructions for usage {{<exlink url="https://gitlab.com/nvidia-networking/systems-engineering/nvue/-/tree/develop/examples/nvair-demo" text="here">}}.

 ## NVUE Migration Tool

-The NVUE Migration tool is designed to help you automate migration from older Cumulus Linux systems that support NCLU and ONYX to the newer systems that support NVUE.
+The {{<exlink url="https://air.nvidia.com/migrate/" text="NVUE Migration tool">}} is designed to help you automate migration from older Cumulus Linux systems that support NCLU and ONYX to the newer systems that support NVUE.

 ADD GRAPHIC

 ## NVIDIA Air

-NVIDIA Air is a cloud hosted, network simulation platform that behaves exactly like a real-world production environment.
+{{<exlink url="https://air.nvidia.com/SimulationsAll" text="NVIDIA Air">}} is a cloud hosted, network simulation platform that behaves exactly like a real-world production environment.
 NVIDIA Air can be used to create a digital twin of the IT infrastructure to validate automation code.

-The demo marketplace on NVIDIA Air has some fully configured pre-built labs that demonstrate best-practice configuration.
-It contains a NVUE API lab that will help you get started with the REST API.
+The {{<exlink url="https://air.nvidia.com/marketplace" text="demo marketplace">}} on NVIDIA Air has some fully configured pre-built labs that demonstrate best-practice configuration.
+It contains a {{<exlink url="https://air.nvidia.com/marketplace?demo_id=aa77bb13-6a7d-431c-9203-640510778beb" text="NVUE API lab">}} that will help you get started with the REST API.